 Any pattern of inequality found as a result of impact assessment will be used to inform future planning and decision-making and linked to the School Development Plan as appropriate.

-The Headteacher will report regularly to the Governing Body on monitoring undertaken, the reports to include information on the school population, key initiatives and progress against targets and future plans.
+The Headteacher will report regularly to the Local School Governors and the Trust Board on monitoring undertaken, the reports to include information on the school population, key initiatives and progress against targets and future plans.

 Linked Policies